 In fact, by directing readers to information that can help them understand a topic or make an informed decision, you provide great value.

 For example, if we were writing about why you should blog, we would link to HubSpot.
-HubSpot have a well-established blog and it attracts a tremendous amount of traffic due to routine blogging.
+HubSpot has a well-established blog and it attracts a tremendous amount of traffic due to routine blogging.

 Another example would be to use quotes, statistics and information from other articles (and linking to them) to support the points you make.
 This shows your readers that your thoughts and ideas are backed up by others in the industry.